ajahne/blog/_posts/2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs.md

 node ec2-create-instances.js
 ```

 This will output a lot of information from the creation of this instance.
-To continue on and stop (then terminate) this instance, **be sure to grab the `InstnaceId` of the EC2 server we just created!**
+To continue on and stop (then terminate) this instance, **be sure to grab the `InstanceId` of the EC2 server we just created!**

 ## Stopping an AWS EC2 Instance
 Great, so we started an instance, now what?
 Well, one thing we can do is stop said instance (or instances).
 As you can see, most of the code is similar to deploying an instance.